Suppose the Big Bad

 - In Australia, the Dingo fence protects southeast Australia from dingos.

 - The Maginot Line, built by the French in the 1930s to defend against a German invasion.
 Unfortunately it only covered part of the border, allowing the Germans to invade through the uncovered part.
-The money the French spent on it limited the amount they could spend on their armed forces, contributing to their defeat in World War II.
+Though incidentally, by doing so, the Maginot Line fulfilled its purpose of forcing Germany to invade through Belgium.

 - The Great Wall of Gorgan protected the various Persian empires from invaders from the north by closing the gap between the mountains and the Caspian Sea, and was the second-longest defensive wall in recorder history after the Great Wall of China.
 Made doubly impressive by being built entirely of brick.